 - Refrigerant tubing should be routed in a manner that minimizes the length of tubing and the number of bends in the tubing.
 If precise forming of refrigerant lines is required, a copper tubing bender is recommended.
-Avoid sharp bends and contact of the refrigerant lines with metal surfaces. - Refrigerant tubing should be supported in a manner that the tubing will not vibrate or abrade during system operation. - Tubing should be kept clean of foreign debris during installation. - Every effort should be made by the installer to ensure that the field installed refrigerant containing components of the system have been installed in accordance with these instructions and sound installation practices to insure reliable system operation and longevity. - The maximum recommended interconnecting refrigerant line lengths is 75 ft. and the vertical elevation difference between the indoor and outdoor sections should not exceed 20 ft. - Optional equipment such as liquid line solenoid valves, low ambient, etc., should be installed in strict accordance with the manufacturer's installation instructions. - These units are equipped with single shot quick connect couplings.
-Together with the indoor section and line set, only four coupling connections are required to provide a 100% sealed system. - 1.
-Route the suction line and liquid line between indoor and outdoor sections, remove protector caps and plugs. - 2.
-With a soft, dust-free cloth, carefully wipe clean all coupling threads and seals to remove any dust or material which could contaminate the refrigerant system. - 3.
-Using refrigerant oil, lightly lubricate the diaphragm, o-ring, and mating threads.
+Avoid sharp bends and contact of the refrigerant lines with metal surfaces. - Refrigerant tubing should be supported in a manner that the tubing will not vibrate or abrade during system operation. - Tubing and quick connect couplings should be kept clean of foreign debris during installation. - Every effort should be made by the installer to ensure that the field installed refrigerant containing components of the system have been installed in accordance with these instructions and sound installation practices to insure reliable system operation and longevity. - The maximum recommended interconnecting refrigerant line lengths is 75 ft. and the vertical elevation difference between the indoor and outdoor sections should not exceed 20 ft. - Optional equipment such as liquid line solenoid valves, low ambient, etc., should be installed in strict accordance with the manufacturer's installation instructions. - These units are equipped with a factory installed, liquid line filter-drier within the outdoor unit.
+Installers should ensure that only one filter-drier is installed in the liquid line of the system. - These units are equipped with single shot quick connect couplings.
+Together with the indoor section and line set, only four coupling connections are required to provide a 100% sealed system.